 You should consider having some form of interim assessment around the middle of the year.
 This is valuable in providing you with feedback, and with motivation to work steadily throughout the project.
 You should not, however, split the assessment too finely.
-If you do, you risk spending too much time reporting on your work rather than actually doing it.
-You should also be realistic about what you will achieve in a given time, taking into account other coursework requirements.
+If you do, you risk spending too much time reporting

 For presentation-based components keep in mind that you will need an audience.
-If you schedule these at the same time as the COSC490 presentations (9-13 July), then they can be timetabled with those.
+If you schedule these at the same time as the COSC490 presentations (8-12 July), then they can be timetabled with those.
 If you wish to present work at other times (such as a demonstration or exhibition at the end of the project), then you need to explain who you will be presenting to and ensure that they will be available.

-7 Report Writing
+8 Report Writing